litecart/litecart/STANDARD.md

 Variable Naming
 ---------------
 Don't make up shortenings.
 Always use full words unless they are annoyingly long.
-Don't mix languages, english only.
+Don't mix languages, use english only for code and comments.
 Don't mix lower and upper cases.

 Incorrect: